Martijnbartelson/boilerplate-koa-typeorm-typescript/README.md

-# Project starter template for a Koa server with TypeORM, Routing controllers, Class validator
+## Project starter template for a Koa server with TypeORM, Routing controllers, Class validator, Authentication